 Germany Country Report

-Following the renewal of the centrist grand coalition, Germany is likely to keep its favourable business and investment environment.
-The country is likely to remain the EU’s strongest economy with low unemployment rates.
-German trade unions are strong and regularly involved in wage negotiations.
-Industrial action particularly affects aviation, metalworking, and railways.
-Some disruption to road cargo due to border checks between Germany and Austria is likely to continue as the Schengen Area remains partly suspended.
+Germany is likely to maintain its favourable business and investment environment during the current administrative term.
+The country is likely to remain the EU's strongest economy, with very low unemployment rates, a highly skilled workforce, and strong labour rights.
+German trade unions have a strong influence on policy-making and are regularly involved in wage negotiations.
+Industrial action particularly affects the aviation, metalworking, railway, and cargo sectors, while union protests against international IT companies are also likely.
 Corruption risks are low.

-Inter-state war risks are likely to remain very low because of Germany’s friendly diplomatic and economic relations with its neighbours and many other states around the globe.
-The country is closely integrated into the EU, NATO, and other international organisations and the risk of war on German soil is negligible.
-However, Germany’s support for international security missions is set to intensify in the coming years.
-Moreover, Germany’s defence budget is being raised until 2024, also in view of increased NATO contributions.
-Part of this is further investment in cyber security to avert digital attacks on online networks and weapons systems.
+Interstate war risks are likely to remain very low because of Germany's friendly diplomatic and economic relations with its neighbours and many other states around the world.
+The country is closely integrated into the EU, NATO, and other international organisations, and its support for international security missions is set to intensify.
+A new NATO command centre is to be built in the southern German city of Ulm as a response to Russia's Eastern Europe policy.
+Moreover, Germany's defence budget is being raised, including further investment in cyber security to avert digital attacks on online networks and weapons systems.

 Vaccinations required to enter the country